2damlee/rna-responder-pipeline/README.md

 This is exploratory comparison, not formal differential expression analysis.
 It does not:

-- Apply multiple testing correction (e.g., Benjamini-Hochberg)
+- Apply multiple testing correction (Benjamini-Hochberg, FDR)
 - Use a statistical model for differential expression (DESeq2, edgeR, limma)
 - Control for batch effects or other covariates
 - Make causal or clinical claims about biomarkers

 The cohort is 27 baseline samples.
-The analysis is intended to demonstrate data pipeline design, not to produce publication-ready results.
+The analysis demonstrates data pipeline design, not publication-ready results.

 ---